-Ireland has been recognised as the top eurozone country and the fourth best country in the world in Forbes’ most recent (2015) list of the best countries in the world to do business.
-Furthermore, according to the European Commission (2015), the Irish economy is set to become the fastest growing in the Europe Union.
+Ireland has been recognised as the top eurozone country and the eight best country in the world in Forbes’ most recent (2018) list of the best countries in the world to do business.
+Furthermore, according to the Central Statistics office (2017), the Irish economy is set to become the fastest growing in the Europe Union.

 This economy offers a range of valuable benefits to incoming investors including;

 - access to an EU market of 500m consumers,